Skip to main content

 ToolManager

-Tool execution service that handles tool calls and confirmations.
+Tool execution service that handles tool calls and approvals.

 Key Methods